Dizzyfizz97/Hello-World/README.md

 # Hello-World
-//Hello World

-//This project is intended to be a test in uploading code to github.
+This project is intended to be a test in uploading code to github.
 This project uses python.